Ballochney Railway

-The Ballochney Railway was an early railway built near Airdrie, Lanarkshire, now in Monklands, Scotland.
+The Ballochney Railway was an early railway built near Airdrie, North Lanarkshire, Scotland.

 It was intended primarily to carry minerals from coal and ironstone pits, and stone quarries, in the area immediately north and east of Airdrie, to market, predominantly over the adjoining Monkland and Kirkintilloch Railway.
 Passengers were carried later.

 Trains were pulled by horses at first, although locomotives were employed later on.
 The mineral extraction was located in high ground and rope-worked inclines were incorporated into the line to bring loaded wagons down.
 The line used the track gauge of 4 ft 6 in, which was already in use on the Monkland and Kirkintilloch line.

 It opened in 1828, and in 1848 it amalgamated with two associated railways, forming the Monkland Railways.
 All of the route is now closed, although much of it can still be discovered.

 Origins

 In 1794 the Monkland Canal was completed, enabling the cheap transport of coal from the Monklands coalfields, south of Airdrie, to the households and industries of Glasgow.
 Advantageous at first, in time the canal was accused of exploiting its monopoly, and in 1824 the Monkland and Kirkintilloch Railway (M&KR) was opened, connecting the coalfields to the Forth and Clyde Canal at Kirkintilloch; onward conveyance by canal barge from there to Glasgow and Edinburgh was possible.